 The above table shows how peak-to-peak voltage values vary with working voltages as per IEC-60950-1.

-The pollution degree is a classification as per the amount of dry pollution and condensation present in the surroundings.
-Higher the pollution degree, more the dust contamination and condensation, thus affecting the safety of the product.
+Pollution degree considers how pollutants will affect products exposed to different environments from a high-voltage/safety standpoint.
+It is a classification as per the amount of dry pollution and condensation present in the surroundings.
+The higher the pollution degree, the more the dust contamination and condensation, thus affecting the safety of the product.
 The creepage and clearance distances are adjusted to ensure the safety of a PCB.
 The pollution degree varies as per the contamination level and humidity level in the atmosphere.

 For instance, laboratory areas come under pollution degree 2 as per several safety standards and certification bodies.
 Pollution degree 1 can be applied to the products that are sealed inside air and watertight enclosures.
-On the other hand, pollution degree 3 is applied to the harsher environment conditions such as industrial manufacturing areas.
+On the other hand, pollution degree 3 is applicable to harsh environmental conditions such as industrial manufacturing.

 - Pollution degree 1: Zero pollution or dry environment.
-In this type, there is nonconductive pollution, which is not harmful to electronic circuit operations.
-Examples can be sealed enclosers or potted products.
+In this type, there is non-conductive pollution, which is not harmful to electronic circuit operations.
+Examples can be sealed enclosures or potted products.

 - Pollution degree 2: Mostly, there is non-conductive pollution.
-However, there is a possibility of the occurrence of temporary conductive pollution, which is caused due to the condensation.
+However, there is a possibility of temporary conductive pollution, which is caused due to the condensation.
 Laboratory area is one of the examples of pollution degree 2.

-- Pollution degree 3: In this type, conductive pollution or contamination occurs due to the presence of humidity or dust in the surroundings.
+- Pollution degree 3: In this type, conductive pollution or contamination occurs due to humidity or dust in the surroundings.
 For example, heavy industrial environments are more exposed to dust.

 - Pollution degree 4: There is a persistent conductivity, which is caused by the excess of humidity and dust contamination.
 External conditions, such as rain or snowfall, can lead to pollution degree 4 and result in persistent conductivity.